HuMoN-Research-Lab/freemocap_slackline_project/docs/index.md

 # Slackline Research Project

 This documentation is a knowledge-base for the ongoing HuMon Research Lab study on slacklining.
 The study is using markerless motion capture data of slacklining to study neural control during a difficult balance task.
-It differs from prior research in studying the types of slacklines commonly used in the sport, rather than very short labratory models.
+It differs from prior research by studying the types of slacklines commonly used in the sport, rather than very short labratory models.

-This documentation includes a draft of a research paper, a literature review section, and a section storing project notes.
-Use the menu on the left to access the different sections.

-## Lit Review Notes

-This section contains the literature review for the project, sorted by author and date.
-This covers slackline specific research papers relevant to our study, as well as literature related to walking and balance in both the biomechanics and neuroscience domains.
-A general survey is given in **Slackline Literature Survey**, which features citations with short descriptions that cover the wide range of published slackline specific research.

-## Project Notes

-This section contains various notes made for the project.
-They are not very organized, and are probably not of interest to people outside the project.
+Inspired by research into balance in bipedal walking, we use the model of a **linear inverted pendulum**.
+This a virtual line from the standing foot to the center of mass.
+We are looking at slacklining as a task of balancing this inverted pendulum, which is being pulled down by gravity whenever it is not perfectly vertical.
+The springy slackline moves back and forth underfoot as the slackliner uses their arms to exert a force on the pendulum.